KEY FINDINGS

 an increasing number of hate crimes in most countries, but education,

-5. Another finding is that all of the five observed countries have
+the workplace and politics are following shortly after. - Another finding is that all of the five observed countries have

 problems concerning the protection of Freedom of Speech.